Purāna and Nava Kamma – Sequence of Kamma Generation

 • An Anāgāmi in rupa loka will also get the “distorted saññā” of “rupāvacara jhānic sukha” but can see the “anicca nature” of that saññā and can stop attaching to it.

-14. Therefore, an anariya‘s mind can never move toward the “suffering-free pabhassara mind.”
+17. Therefore, an anariya‘s mind can never move toward the “suffering-free pabhassara mind.”
 That is the crucial point to be seen from the above third chart.
+Upon receiving a sense input, it ALWAYS moves away from the pabhassara mind or Nibbāna (shown on the left).

 • In particular, ANY action, speech, or thought of a human puthujjana will ALWAYS move their minds AWAY from the “suffering-free” pabhassara mind.
 That is a key reason why the abhisaṅkhāra generation (via “avijjā paccayā saṅkhārā“) is of the “anicca nature.”
 In other words, “sabbe saṅkhārā aniccā.”